How Acupuncture and Dry Needling Work

 More on this topic can be found in Chris Kresser’s article on Chinese Medicine Demystified.

-Acupuncture has been shown to act on several mechanisms in the body, and the details of these mechanisms are discussed below.
-These physiological mechanisms can become complicated, however the basis of acupuncture is quite simple.
+neuron and nerve synapseAcupuncture needles have been shown to act on several mechanisms in the body, and the details of these mechanisms are discussed below.
+These physiology can become complicated, however the basis of acupuncture is quite simple.
 Acupuncture’s effect is dependent on the stimulation of the peripheral nervous system (PNS).
-This has been confirmed by the fact that when nerves innervating acupoints are blocked acupuncture has no effect.
+This has been confirmed by the fact that when nerves innervating acupoints are blocked acupuncture needles have little or no effect.
+Below we fill first cover systemic effects and later the local effects of needling.

-In the World Health Organization’s video, a team of researchers, including an acupuncturist, conducted an experiment for the first time in history.
+brain iconIn the World Health Organization’s video, a team of researchers, including an acupuncturist, conducted an experiment for the first time in history.
 Using MRI imaging techniques, the research study visually demonstrated that acupuncture has a very real and measurable effect on the brain.
 Acupuncture does something completely remarkable – it deactivates certain area of the brain, particularly in the limbic system.
-In this process there is decreasing neuronal activity, which in turn suppresses pain and overactive nervous system patterns (as opposed to having an activating neuronal impact).
+In this process there is decreasing neuronal activity, which in turn suppresses pain and overactive nervous system patterns.
 Their experiment also clearly showed that fake (sham) needling did NOT have this effect.
 The limbic system is a deep brain center associated with the experience of pain, adding further evidence that something very unique happens during acupuncture treatment.
 Acupuncture fundamentally alters the experience of pain by shutting down these deeper brain regions that are over-active in chronic pain conditions and in chronic stress patterns.

-Experimental models of pain have also indicated that acupuncture may have an anti-inflammatory action by having a modulatory effect on the release of pro-inflammatory mediators.
+Experimental models of pain have also indicated that acupuncture needles may have an anti-inflammatory action by having a modulatory effect on the release of pro-inflammatory mediators.
 These results have been supported by clinical findings showing a reduction in the production of pro-inflammatory molecules after acupuncture in patients with osteoarthritic pain and chronic pelvic pain syndrome.

 The following reference websites can provide you with additional information on acupuncture research and the science of acupuncture: